identity-com/credential-commons/README.md

 Now you can access any method of a `cred` instance, like `.updateAnchor()` or `.verify()`

 ##### Verifying a Verifiable Credential

+Remember to check the section about configuration or else this part will fail.

 To verify a credential JSON, you can construct a VC using `.fromJSON` and call `.verify()` method:
 ```
 const credJSon = require('./ACred.json');